 The proactive provision of information by a pharmaceutical company about an unauthorised medicine or about the unauthorised use of a medicine is very likely to be seen as a promotion in breach of the Regulations and the ABPI Code.
-There are certain exemptions, in certain circumstances, such as replies made in response to individual enquiries from members of health professions or other relevant decision makers, discussions at international meetings organised by learned societies, advance notification of new products to the NHS or the legitimate exchange of medical and scientific information during the development of a medicine.
+There are a number of exemptions, applicable in certain narrowly defined circumstances, including replies made in response to individual enquiries from members of health professions or other relevant decision makers, discussions at international meetings organised by learned societies, advance notification of new products to the NHS or the legitimate exchange of medical and scientific information during the development of a medicine.
 However, each one of these activities must be considered on a case-by-case basis as the context in which the exchange takes place and the audience will be important factors in determining whether the activity is acceptable.